cathyxz/my-dance-studio/README.md

-# Sample Dance Studio Webpage
+# Enjoy Dance Studio Webpage

-This is a toy html site for purposes of playing with web technologies.
-The studio isn't real!
-All images are from unsplash.com.
+This is an in-progress webpage designed for Enjoy Dance Studio.
+All images, text, content belong to Enjoy Dance Studio.

+PRs, designs, suggestions welcome.